aatxe/weiss.city/posts/2017-06-05-bridging-the-system-configuration-gap.md

 # Summary

-In conclusion, we presented imperative configuration repair and a prototype [Tortoise](https://github.com/plasma-umass/Tortoise) that bridge the gap between configuration management tools and the shell.
+In conclusion, we presented imperative configuration repair and a prototype [Tortoise](https://github.com/plasma-umass/Tortoise) that together bridge the gap between configuration management tools and the shell.
 Imperative configuration repair preserves all changes made from the shell, preserves the structure and abstractions of the original manifest, and uses instrumentation techniques to support all existing shells.
 Our prototype implementation is fast, and shows that our ranking algorithm appears reasonable.
 Overall, we have demonstrated that imperative configuration repair is a realistic technique for improving the process of configuration management.